 The natural gas surcharge rates are set annually by the California Public Utilities Commission for each class of customer for the service territory of each public utility gas corporation.
-The current and historical rates are available on the BOE website under the Special Taxes and Fees, Tax and Fee Rates tab.
+The current and historical rates are available on the CDTFA website under the Special Taxes and Fees, Tax and Fee Rates tab.

 Consumers that receive natural gas directly from an interstate pipeline pay the same surcharge rate as if the consumer received service from a public utility gas corporation in the service territory the consumer is located.
 If the consumer is not located in a specific service territory, then the consumer must use the surcharge rate of the public utility gas corporation service territory closest to where the consumer is located.

 The surcharge does not apply to the following:

 - Natural gas consumed that was not provided to you as a service from a public utility gas corporation or was not received by you directly from an interstate pipeline.